7 Best Moka Pots in India 2026: Tested (Rs 1,999 to Rs 7,000)

 - India Coffee Market — Revenue, Growth & Forecast — Statista, 2025

-- Aluminium in Food — Scientific Opinion — European Food Safety Authority (EFSA)
+- Safety of Aluminium in Food — tolerable weekly intake 1 mg per kg body weight — European Food Safety Authority (EFSA)

 Founder, InstaCuppa | Building kitchen tools that give busy Indian families their time back.
 I have been brewing with moka pots for over three years and tested every product mentioned in this guide in my own kitchen.